uwaiseibna2/GAP/README.md

   #Windows OS
   'C:/Program Files/.../Rscript.exe' PredictPositions.R ./
   ```
 This function identifies positions within the sequence having p-values<= 0.05 within the alignment.
-PredictPositions needs the previous function implemented before in order to positions based on the identify optimal architecture idenfied in PredictSpecies.
 Results are stored in the `PositionalPvals.csv` file under the `results` directory.

 ## PredictGenes